embedly/embedly-docs/endpoints/arguments.rst

 ``wmode`` (optional)
     Will append the wmode value to the flash object.
-Possible values include 'window', 'opaque' and 'transparent'.
-For more information view Adobe's `documentation <http://kb2.adobe.com/cps/127/tn_12701.html>`_.
+Possible values include ``window``, ``opaque`` and ``transparent``.
+For more information view Adobe's
+    `documentation <http://kb2.adobe.com/cps/127/tn_12701.html>`_.

 ``allowscripts`` (optional)
     By default Embedly does not return script embeds for ``jsonp`` requests.
     They just don't work and cause lots of issues.
-In some cases you may need the script tag for saving and displaying later.
-To tell Embedly to send the script embeds over ``jsonp`` add ``allowscripts=true``.
-Use with care and this option is only valid when a callback is supplied, otherwise it is ignored.
+In some cases, you may need the script tag for saving and displaying later.
+In order for Embedly to send the script embeds over ``jsonp`` add ``allowscripts=true``.
+Use with care, and this option is only valid when a callback is supplied, otherwise, it is ignored.

 ``nostyle`` (optional)
-    There are a number of embeds that Embedly has created including Amazon.com, Foursquare and Formspring.
+    There are a number of embeds that Embedly has created including Amazon.com, Foursquare, and Formspring.
 These all have ``<style>`` elements and inline styles associated with them that make the embeds look good.
-If you wish to style these embeds yourself you can add ``nostyle=true`` and Embedly will remove the style elements.
-Note this is global change, so you must account for all embeds with styles or only use a subset.
+If you wish to style these embeds yourself, you can add ``nostyle=true`` and Embedly will remove the style elements.
+Note this is global change, therefore, you must account for all embeds with styles or only use a subset.

 ``autoplay`` (optional)
-    Will tell the video/rich media to automatically play when the media is loaded.
+    This will tell the video/rich media to automatically play when the media is loaded.
 Accepted values: ``(true, false)`` Default: ``false``

 ``videosrc`` (optional)
-    If ``true`` Embedly will use the ``video_src`` meta or Open Graph tag to create a video object to embed.
-While Embedly uses the ``video_src`` tag to create embeds for supported providers it can create unexpected behavior when it's used in a broader context.
+    Either ``true`` Embedly will use the ``video_src`` meta or Open Graph tag to create a video object to embed.
+While Embedly uses the ``video_src`` tag to create embeds for supported providers, it can create unexpected behavior when it's used in a broader context.
 Videos will autoplay or my contain malicious content.
 Only enable this feature if you know what you are doing.
     Accepted values: ``(true, false)`` Default: ``false``